chasereckling/cat_box/README.md

-Battle Cats version 1.0 (05/19/15)
+CatBox version 1.0 (05/19/15)
 -----------

 What is it?
 -----------

-Battle Cats is a program that allows the user to upload a picture and profile of their kitty in a battle of cuteness against other uploaded cats.
+CatBox is a social networking site for your Cat!
+CatBox also allows the user to upload a picture and profile of their kitty in a battle of cuteness against other uploaded cats, in the Battle Cats game on your cats' profile page.

 Setup:
 ------

-Battle Cats uses ruby version 2.2.0.
+CatBox uses ruby version 2.2.0.

-1. After you download Battle Cats navigate to the 'battle_cats' file folder in your terminal then run the following command to install the Gemfile:
+1. After you download CatBox navigate to the 'cat_box' file folder in your terminal then run the following command to install the Gemfile:

    $ bundle install